Workbook for Radiation Protection in Medical Radiography

 Description

-Corresponding to the chapters in Radiation Protection in Medical Radiography, 8th Edition, this workbook provides a clear, comprehensive review of all the material included in the text.
-Study tools help enhance your understanding of radiation physics and radiation protection, and practical exercises help them apply their knowledge to the practice setting.
-With exercises that reflect the latest ARRT and ASRT curriculum guidelines, this comprehensive workbook helps you prepare for ARRT exam success.
+Enhance your understanding of radiation physics and radiation protection!
+Corresponding to the chapters in Radiation Protection in Medical Radiography, 7th Edition, by Mary Alice Statkiewicz Sherer, this workbook provides a clear, comprehensive review of all the material included in the text.
+Practical exercises help you apply your knowledge to the practice setting.

 Key Features

-- A variety of question formats includes multiple choice, matching, short answer, fill-in-the-blank, true-false, labeling, general discussion items, and a post-test.
+- A variety of question formats includes multiple choice, matching, short answer, fill-in-the-blank, true-false, labeling, and crossword puzzles.

 - Calculation exercises offer practice in applying the formulas and equations introduced in the text.

-- Answers provided in the back of the book so you can easily check their work.
+- Answers are provided in the back of the book so you can easily check your work.

 Table of Contents